Sydney Breast Reduction: Vital Information For Patients

 Before the procedure begins, the surgeon or a specialised anaesthetist will give the patient an anaesthetic to sedate the treatment area.
 Once the treatment area is properly sedated, the surgeon makes a tiny incision and fills the breast with the tumescent fluid.
 The fluid prepares the breast for the removal of the breast fat.

 Once the incision is made, the surgeon places a small cannula through the incision into the treatment area.
 Then, the surgeon will remove the excess fat in the breasts, which will reduce the size of the breast.

 Please note that the fat quantity that can safely be removed during a breast reduction with liposuction varies between patients.
 Sometimes just 200 ml is removed but Dr Lanzer can remove over a litre from each breast.

 We must mention that undergoing breast reduction with liposuction is not the same as a reduction mammoplasty.
 The reduction mammoplasty is used in patients who do not have as much fat in the breast but do have a large amount of breast tissue and possibly excess skin.

 The choice between breast reduction with liposuction and the reduction mammoplasty often comes down to the structure of a patient’s breast.
 If there is plenty of fat, the ideal breast size can be achieved through liposuction.
 However, if there is much breast tissue, another technique may be used.
 With both procedures, most patients experience a natural breast lift.

 Discover Sydney Breast Reduction Advantages!

 What Can I Expect During The Recovery From Sydney Breast Reduction With Liposuction?

 Post-operative side-effects can occur after a Sydney breast reduction with liposuction.
 Common side-effects patients experience after a breast reduction with liposuction is swelling, bruising and general discomfort.
-The pain experienced after a breast reduction with liposuction is usually managed with medication prescribed by the cosmetic surgeon, while other symptoms are managed with a compression garment.
+The pain experienced after a breast reduction with liposuction is usually managed with medication prescribed by the cosmetic surgery, while other symptoms are managed with a compression garment.